Zuntara/Arduino.Pentair/README.md

 ## How to install
 * Copy the contents of the libraries folder to your Arduino folder under and merge with the existing libraries folder.
 * Copy the pentair_driver_v2 to the arduino folder
-* Open the .ino file from the pentair_driver_v2 folder in your Arduino IDE
+* Open the .ino file from the pentair_driver_v2 folder in your Arduino IDE (you can remove the calls to the analogWrite)

 ## Notes